How to Remove Background from GIF — Step-by-Step Guide

 Satisfied with the result?
 Click Download.
 The output is a standard animated GIF file with a transparent background — compatible with any website, social media platform, messaging app, or design tool.
 The animation timing, frame order, and loop settings are preserved exactly as they were in the original.

-If the edges are not perfectly clean — which can happen with complex backgrounds or soft gradients — switch to Accurate mode and reprocess.
-Accurate mode applies a tighter edge detection pass to each frame and is available whenever you need more precision.
+If the edges are not perfectly clean — which can happen with complex backgrounds or soft gradients — reprocess the same GIF.
+The AI processing is not identical across runs, and the second pass often produces a cleaner edge at ambiguous boundaries.
 There is no limit on reprocessing — run the same GIF as many times as needed until the result looks right.

 Try it now: Background remover for GIFs — start to finish in under a minute.